 (3) A new subsection (f-1) is added to read as follows:

-“(f-1) Any agency that has a representative on the Committee pursuant to section 4604(a) and is implicated by a recommendation included in the Committee’s Annual Report of Findings and Recommendations shall provide the Committee with a response to the specific recommendation.”.
+“(f-1) Any agency that is implicated by a recommendation included in the Committee’s Annual Report of Findings and Recommendations shall provide the Committee with a response to the specific recommendation.”.

 (4) Subsection (g) is repealed.